 Boeing shares dropped 2.4 percent to $50.63 following a wider-than-expected quarterly loss from the aircraft maker.

-In the regular session, biotechnology company Genzyme Corp
+Biotechnology company Genzyme Corp

 On the positive side, Apple Inc